-These mindful, meditative and deep workshops are suitable for anyone needing to make space and time to breathe deeply, reconnect with their bodies and still their minds.
-You will be guided through a yoga journey to open up the body and soothe the brain and nervous system, with an emphasis on the breath and kind, relaxed attention.
+These workshops are for anyone needing to make space and time to breathe deeply, reconnect with their bodies and still their minds with curious, fluid, compassionate and functional movement.

 Beginning with a meditative, lying somatic practice, we arrive into the body and meet ourselves where we are with explorative and fluid motions.
 From this grounding, awareness and attunement into our inner landscape, we can then move from the centre in a more integrated way, feeling out what we need moment to moment.

-There will be plenty of time to make our way down from standing, through a few restorative postures towards a long savasana (final, lying relaxation) to allow the practice to settle into tissues and all aspects of our beings.
+There will be plenty of time to make our way from curious movement, through a few restorative postures towards a long savasana (final, lying relaxation) to allow the practice to settle into tissues and all aspects of our beings.